 Spicy Poultry Rub is a flavorful Southwestern style rub, which combines a little heat, with a little sweet, smokiness, and citrus.
 Ingredients: brown chipotle, cinnamon, brown sugar, orange peel, coriander, garlic, and black pepper.

-Try our roasted chicken recipe (find it HERE) We use the Herbes de Provence blend in the recipe.
+Try our roasted chicken recipe.
+We use the Herbes de Provence blend in the recipe.
 However, any of the blends mentioned above can be substituted to enjoy the simple elegance of a roasted chicken!